sbt/website/src/reference/90-Developers-Guide/08-Compiler-Interface/01-Version-Specific-Sources.md

    the Scala compiler.
 1. sbt cannot use new APIs defined in the Scala compiler.
-1. sbt must implement [all kinds of hackery](https://github.com/sbt/sbt/blob/0.13/compile/interface/src/main/scala/xsbt/Compat.scala#L6) to remain source compatible all versions of the Scala compiler and support new features.
+1. sbt must implement [all kinds of hackery](https://github.com/sbt/sbt/blob/0.13/compile/interface/src/main/scala/xsbt/Compat.scala#L6) to remain source-compatible with all versions of the Scala compiler and support new features.

 To circumvent this problem, a new mechanism that allows sbt to fetch the